Free Consultation

 However, there is a rule called the discovery rule, which begins that statute of limitations when you discover the injury.
 In most cases, you will know immediately that your loved one wrongfully died at someone else’s hands.

 However, there are certain instances where you may not have discovered the reason for someone else’s death until some time later.
-For example, your loved one may have died during surgery, and you may not have learned until months later that the death resulted from medical malpractice.
-In those cases, the time clock begins to run when you realize the death was wrongful.

 The Court Will Dismiss the Case if You Miss the Deadline